mariocuomo/SimpleDB/README.md

 My updates to SimpleDB system:
 * Created a class to store statistics of reading/writing blocks
 * Implemented other replacement strategies (FIFO, LRU, clock)
+* Implemented class test for Record Manager
+* Refactoring Record's class to detect buffer with all deprecated values